 But one thing is clear: the only way out is through.
 Instead of trying to avoid these emotions, it can be helpful to embrace them and give yourself permission to grieve.

 24. Make Peace with Slow

-We live in a society that idolizes busyness and productivity, and we’ve become programmed to resist slow processes and opt for a faster way of doing things.
-As you can imagine, this creates inner turmoil when we can’t do things fast and conveniently.
+We live in a society that idolizes busyness and productivity.
+As you can imagine, this can create distress when we can’t do things as fast as we once could.

 25. Use Positive Psychology